Monday, September 29, 2008

 Some thoughts...

-Proof that they actually do have eyes!
+Proof that they actually do open their eyes!
 This is Avery-- Tilly was not so cooperative:)

 Giving Tilly her first smooch

-Holding Tilly for the first time-- sorry for the shoulder shot, but they have you hold them skin to skin because it is theraputic for their little bodies
+Holding Tilly for the first time-- They have us hold them skin to skin because it is therapeutic for their little bodies

 Friday, September 5, 2008